LGBTQ2+ Mental Health & Counselling

 There are many definitions that exist under the LGBTQ2+ umbrella.
 Queer, trans, 2spirit, non-binary, lesbian, bi, and other expressions of diverse sexuality or gender identity.
 One thing that folk under that banner have in common is that LGBTQ2+ youth and adults in Canada have an increased risk of mental health challenges.
 Those challenges can include feelings of shame, suicidal ideation, anger, low self esteem, substance use, depression, and can negatively impact relationships.
+(If you are looking for LGBTQ2+ counselling click here.)

 The mental health disparity between the general population and LGBTQ2+ individuals is often attributed to the theory of minority stress – a term coined by Ilan Meyer in 2003 in his groundbreaking research with sexual minority populations.
 In explaining this theory, Meyer established four processes that included: prejudice; stigma; concealment versus disclosure; and internalized homonegativity.